Ten Tips for Flying with Your Dog

 Animals travel under less stress when they are accustomed to their carrier before they travel.
 In the weeks prior to your trip, put your dog in his carrier as often as possible for trips around town.

 Since a full stomach might be uncomfortable for your dog during travel, we recommend feeding him about four hours before the flight, if possible.
 While it's best to refrain from feeding your dog right before the flight, you can (and should) continue to give him water right up to the time of travel.
 Just be sure to empty the dish before checking in so it doesn't spill during the flight.
-If you're checking the dog, leave the dishes in the carrier so an airline employee can provide your pet with food and water in the event of an extended delay before or after your flight.
+If you're checking your pooch, leave the dishes in the carrier so an airline employee can provide your pet with food and water in the event of an extended delay before or after your flight.
 You should also exercise your pet and let him use the facilities (i.e. grass) before heading to the airport.

 We don't mind if you take a valium before the flight, but don't give your pet tranquilizers just because you're nervous.
 According to the American Veterinary Medical Association, in most cases, dogs should not be given sedatives or tranquilizers prior to flying because they can create respiratory and cardiovascular problems as the dog is exposed to increased altitude pressures.
 They can also alter the animal's natural ability to balance and maintain equilibrium, which can be dangerous when the carrier is moved.
 While sedation is generally not advised, the decision on whether or not to prescribe a tranquilizer for your pet should be made by your veterinarian.
 If he or she decides that tranquilizers are medically necessary for the trip, indicate the name of the drug taken and the dosage on the dog's carrier.